 Other Wet Season animal events include the arrival of large numbers of waved albatrosses to Española Island.
 Nearly the entire world's population of those birds descends on that location in the spring for their annual mating season, while the Galapagos' flightless cormorants also begin their nesting season at that time too.

 Dry Season Wildlife Events

-The Dry Season has its own wildlife highlight that make it an enticing time for travelers to visit too.
+The Dry Season has its own wildlife highlights that make it an enticing time for travelers to visit too.
 For example, many of the Galapagos' birds begin hatching their eggs following the spring breeding season, which means a wide variety of hatchlings can be found in nests at that time of year.
 Also, the various flamingo species on the islands begin their elaborate mating ritual, which can be fun and interesting to witness as well.